archlinux/signstar/nethsm-cli/README.md

 ### Users

 Each user may be in exactly one role ("Administrator", "Operator", "Metrics" or "Backup").
+Users either exist system-wide or in a "Namespace".
+Users in a Namespace only have access to users and keys in their own Namespace and are not able to interact with system-wide facilities.
+System-wide users on the other hand are not able to access keys or manipulate users in a Namespace, but can interact with other system-wide facilities, as well as system-wide users and keys.

-* "Administrator": for adjusting system configuration, managing users and keys
+* "Administrator": for adjusting system configuration, managing users and keys (may exist in a Namespace or system-wide)
+  * *R-Administrator*: a system-wide Administrator which is able to interact with all system-wide facilities, as well as managing system-wide users and keys
+  * *N-Administrator*: a namespace Administrator, which is only able to operate on users and keys in their own namespace
-* "Operator": for using cryptographic keys and getting random bytes
+* "Operator": for using cryptographic keys and getting random bytes (may exist in a Namespace or system-wide)
-* "Metrics": for retrieving metrics of a device
+* "Metrics": for retrieving metrics of a device (may only exist system-wide)
-* "Backup": for creating and downloading backups of a device
+* "Backup": for creating and downloading backups of a device (may only exist system-wide)

+System-wide and namespace users are easily distinguishable: While system-wide user names consist only of characters in the set `[a-z0-9]` (e.g. `admin1`), namespace user names consist of characters in the set `[a-z0-9~]` and start with the namespace name (e.g. `namespace1~admin1`).

 ```bash
 nethsm_admin1_passphrase_file="$(mktemp --tmpdir="$nethsm_tmpdir" --dry-run --suffix '-nethsm.admin1-passphrase.txt')"